mdn/content/CONTRIBUTING.md

 A pull request represents the work you want to be reviewed, approved, and merged into the `main` branch of the MDN repository.
 See the [Creating a pull request](#creating-a-pull-request) for more details on creating and handling pull requests successfully.

-If you're not certain of the changes that you want to make, [get in touch with us](/en-US/docs/MDN/Community/Communication_channels)!
+If you're not certain of the changes that you want to make, [get in touch with us][]!

 > **Note:** You can click the **Source on GitHub** link at the bottom of an MDN page to jump directly to the page source on GitHub.